 Why Yoga Therapy?

-Most yoga instruction is offered to groups of people and surprisingly a lot of yoga studios tend to be primarily fitness focused, glossing over mental, emotional, and spiritual benefits of yoga.
-Group classes are typically not tailored to the individual needs of the students.
-Using an analogy of a restaurant, a group yoga class is like going to a buffet, while seeing to a yoga therapist is like having your own personal yoga chef.
+Traditionally yoga was taught from one person to another.
+Today most yoga instruction is offered to groups Group classes are typically not tailored to the individual needs of the students.
+Using an analogy of a restaurant, a group yoga class is like going to a buffet, while seeing a yoga therapist is like having your own personal yoga chef who takes into account all your dietary desires and needs.
 Certified Yoga Therapists approach their work with a whole person view, taking into account the physical, energetic, mental, emotional, and spiritual state of their clients.

-Yoga Therapists bear the designation "Certified - International Association of Yoga Therapist (C-IAYT), which requires extensive training and over 1000 hours of training and education.
+Yoga Therapists bear the designation "Certified - International Association of Yoga Therapist (C-IAYT), which requires over 1000 hours of training and education.
 Yoga therapists are required to be registered yoga teachers at the 200 level before beginning their yoga therapy program.
-Yoga therapy schools focus on teaching therapists to work individually with people with complicated issues such as PTSD, depression, chronic pain, fibromyalgia, arthritis, MS, cancer, grief, IBS, training them to provide therapy sessions specifically tailored the the needs of the client/student/patient.
+Yoga therapists work individually with people with complicated issues such as PTSD, depression, chronic pain, fibromyalgia, arthritis, MS, cancer, grief, IBS, tailoring sessions to the specific needs of the client/student/patient.

 Please check out this video produced by AARP featuring yours truly to see how yoga helps veterans struggling with Post Traumatic Stress.
 With all the uncertainty and unrest in our world today a personal yoga practice can truly change your life.
 Please contact me to get started on your path to improved sense of connection to your mind, body, and spirit.
 I'm passionate about my work and my mission is to empower you to take your healing and health into your own hands.